LostQuasar/KeyboardCardEvent2020/submissions/ronnie/readme.md

 - 7 or 8 MX switches (SW101 - SW403)
 - 8 Diodes SMD (D101 - D402)

+# Build Notes

+The USB connector is directly under two switches.
+You probably have to cut the four pins of the connector to be flush with the pcb so they don't get in the way of the two switches on top.

 # Inspiration

 I took inspiration for making this board from the following sources: